Documentation style tools#

 Most of the tools presented can be configured using The pyproject.toml file, avoiding dotfiles and thus leading to a much cleaner root project directory.

-When writing documentation, it is frequent to include code-blocks which are used as examples.
-However, these code snippets style cannot be verified with the usual code formatting tools.
+When writing documentation, code blocks are frequently used to provide examples.
+However, these code snippets cannot be verified with the usual code formatting tools.
 This is where blacken-docs comes into play.
-You can execute this tool by running:
+You can execute this tool by running this command:

 blacken-docs -l <line-length> doc/**/*.rst